planetruby/gems/2020/19-quik.md

 Let's welcome the quik gem and command line tool.

-The idea:  Many starter templates / boilerplates are ready-to-fork GitHub repos.
+The idea:  Many starter templates / boilerplates are ready-to-fork github repos.
-Why not turn GitHub repos into quik starter templates?!
+Why not turn github repos into quik starter templates?!
 Let's do it in 1-2-3 steps.

 ## Step 1:  Download Single-File Quik Starter (.ZIP) Archive

 Did you know?
-You can download GitHub repos without git?
+You can download github repos without git?
-That is, you can download always up-to-date single-file (.ZIP) archives that get (auto-)built and packaged by GitHub using the latest source files (from the master/main branch).
+That is, you can download always up-to-date single-file (.ZIP) archives that get (auto-)built and packaged by github using the latest source files (from the master branch).

-Let's look inside the gem starter example -
- - `gem-starter-template.zip` downloaded from [`quikstart/gem-starter-template/archive/master.zip`](https://github.com/quikstart/gem-starter-template/archive/master.zip):
+Let's look inside the gem quik starter archive, that is, `gem-starter-template.zip` downloaded from [`quikstart/gem-starter-template/archive/master.zip`](https://github.com/quikstart/gem-starter-template/archive/master.zip), for example:

 ```
 lib/